Functional Data Representation with Merge Trees: Case Study - Analysis

-The same pipeline is followed when curvature and radius functions are represented by merge trees or by persistence diagrams.
-In the case of PDs', we first removed the points (that is, the topological features) with persistence lower than a certain threshold (where the persistence is $c_y-c_x$, according to the notation used in \Cref{sec:vs_PD}).
-The threshold has been taken equal to the pruning parameter of the merge trees, in accordance with \Cref{rmk:pruning_PD}.
+To further prove the relevance of \Cref{prop:invariance}, the same pipeline is followed also choosing persistence diagrams instead of merge tree to represent the smoothed curvature and radius functions.
+Moreover, to highlight the differences between merge trees and PDs (on top of the simulations developed in the appendix), we explore the results obtained when feeding to the respective pipelines just the curvature or the radius data.

-From the results we obtained (see the first two rows in \Cref{table:conf_mat} in the supplementary), we observe that PDs do a slightly better job in extracting useful information from either curvature or radius, when examined separately.
-This could be due to a situation not dissimilar from that illustrated in the example of \Cref{sec:exampleI} in the supplementary material: the discriminant information contained in the curvature and radius functions lies more in the number and amplitude of oscillations than in their ordering.
-However, when curvature and radius of the ICA are jointly considered as descriptors and the distance of \Cref{eq:d_mixed} is used, we obtain a better classifier for merge trees while there is no improvement for PDs.
+From the results we obtained (see the first two rows in \Cref{table:conf_mat}), we observe that PDs do a better job in extracting useful information from radius, when examined separately.
+This could be due to a situation not dissimilar from that illustrated in the example of \Cref{sec:exampleI}: the discriminant information contained in the curvature and radius functions lies more in the number and amplitude of oscillations than in their ordering.
+However, when curvature and radius of the ICA are jointly considered as descriptors and the distance of \Cref{eq:d_mixed} is used, we obtain a better classifier for merge trees while for PDs accuracy decreases.

 This situation highlights that merge trees and persistence diagrams capture different but highly correlated pieces of information about the current functional data set; note, however, that PDs suggest that most of the information they capture is due to the radius function, while merge trees show some informative interactions between curvature and radius.